-Relationship between the 2016A Restructuring Bonds and the Authority's Indebtedness
+Relationship between the 2017 Restructuring Bonds and the Authority's Indebtedness

 The Authority's secured indebtedness is secured by a lien on all of its revenues, rates, fees, charges, and other income and receipts from the operations of any of its subsidiaries; provided, however, that, among other things, "Transition Charges" are not subject to that lien.
-Financing Order No. 3 contains a conclusion of law that the 2016A Restructuring Charges are "Transition Charges" and that they are not subject to the lien of the General Resolution.
-In addition, the Authority will make a representation in the Sale Agreement to the effect that it is transferring the 2016A Restructuring Property free of any Liens.
-See "SECURITY FOR THE 2016A RESTRUCTURING BONDS - Lien on 2016A Restructuring Property" in this Official Statement.
-Hawkins Delafield & Wood LLP expects to render an opinion in connection with the issuance of the 2016A Restructuring Bonds to the effect that the 2016A Restructuring Charges are not subject to the lien of the General Resolution.
+Financing Order No. 5 contains a conclusion of law that the 2017 Restructuring Charges are "Transition Charges" and that they are not subject to the lien of the General Resolution.
+In addition, the Authority will make a representation in the Sale Agreement to the effect that it is transferring the 2017 Restructuring Property free of any Liens.
+See "SECURITY FOR THE 2017 RESTRUCTURING BONDS - Lien on 2017 Restructuring Property" in this Official Statement.
+Hawkins Delafield & Wood LLP expects to render an opinion in connection with the issuance of the 2017 Restructuring Bonds to the effect that the 2017 Restructuring Charges are not subject to the lien of the General Resolution or the Subordinated General Resolution.